Towards unification of quark and lepton flavors in $A_4$ modular invariance: Lepton mass matrix in the modular invariance

 We input charged lepton masses in order to constrain the model parameters.
 We take Yukawa couplings of charged leptons at the GUT scale $2\times 10^{16}$ GeV, where $\tan\beta=5$ is taken as well as quark Yukawa couplings \cite{Antusch:2013jca, Bjorkeroth:2015ora}:

 where lepton masses are given by $m_\ell=y_\ell v_H$ with $v_H=174$ GeV.
 We also input the lepton mixing angles and neutrino mass parameters which are given by NuFit 4.1 in Table 5 \cite{Esteban:2018azc}.
 We investigate two possible cases of neutrino masses $m_i$, which are the normal hierarchy (NH), $m_3>m_2>m_1$, and the inverted hierarchy (IH), $m_2>m_1>m_3$.
 Neutrino masses and the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix $U_{\rm PMNS}$ \cite{Maki:1962mu,Pontecorvo:1967fh} are obtained by diagonalizing $M_E^\dagger M_E$ and $M_\nu^* M_\nu$.
-We also investigate the effective mass for the $0\nu\beta\beta$ decay, $\langle m_{ee} \rangle$ (see Appendix B) and the sum of three neutrino masses $\sum m_i$ since it is constrained by the recent cosmological data, $120$\,meV \cite{Vagnozzi:2017ovm,Aghanim:2018eyx}.
+We also investigate the effective mass for the $0\nu\beta\beta$ decay, $\langle m_{ee} \rangle$ (see Appendix B) and the sum of three neutrino masses $\sum m_i$ since it is constrained by the recent cosmological data, which is the upper-bound $\sum m_i\leq 120$\,meV obtained at the 95\% confidence level \cite{Vagnozzi:2017ovm,Aghanim:2018eyx}.